aMediocreDad/fbl-macros/README.md

 * **Mental Horror** - Rolls mental horror, see [wiki](https://github.com/iAmbrosius/fbl-macros/wiki/Macros-How-To#mental-horror) for setup.
 * **Snow** - a weather macro you need the [FXMaster module](https://foundryvtt.com/packages/fxmaster/) installed for it to work.
 * **Topdown Rain** - a weather macro you need the [FXMaster module](https://foundryvtt.com/packages/fxmaster/) installed for it to work.

-## Wiki
-The [wiki](https://github.com/iAmbrosius/fbl-macros/wiki/Macros-How-To) explains how to set up the macros.
-At the moment it is work in progress.